dogukanuykun/dogukanuykun/README.md

 ### Hello, I'm Doğukan👋

 - 🔭 I’m currently working on HRMS Project
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning .NET
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with Redux
 - 💬 Ask me about Java/Spring